shivangii-garg/MovieSearch/README.md

-MovieSearch
+#MovieSearch

-How to start in web
+###How to start in web

-Install dependencies npm install
+1. Install dependencies 'npm install'

-Start in web npm start-web
+2. Start in web 'npm start-web'